wolfSSL/wolfBoot/IDE/Renesas/e2studio_CCRX/Readme.md

 updating the firmware.

 Since this is just a trigger, the application can continue the process.
-In the demo application it outputs a message "Update Triggered" and enters a infinit loop of nop.
+In the demo application it outputs a message "Firmware Update is triggered" and enters a infinit loop of nop.

 Now you can re-boot it by start wolfBoot by e2Studion debugger.
 The boot